takecian/SwiftRater/README.md

 | showLaterButton | Show Later button in review request dialong, valid for iOS10.2 or before devices.|
 | daysBeforeReminding | Days until reminder popup if the user chooses `rate later`,  valid for iOS10.2 or before devices.      |

 2.Call `SwiftRater.check()` in `viewDidAppear` of ViewController where you want to show review request dialog.
+If conditions are met, SwiftRater will show review request popup.

 ```
     override func viewDidAppear(_ animated: Bool) {
         super.viewDidAppear(animated)